Galiano has more of everything

 The Kunamokst Mural, created by some 190 artists and displayed in the entrance of the Galiano Oceanfront Inn and Spa, is also a must-see in Sturdies Bay.

 The Health Care Society’s annual August wine festival has put Galiano on the map for wine lovers.
 The popular Saturday farmers’ market is held in the same Lions Park field.

 Other special events include the North Galiano Canada Day Jamboree on July 1 and the Lions Family Fiesta on the B.C.
 Day long weekend.

 Galiano may also be the island with the most unusual festival.
 Ever heard of a nettle festival?
-It’s held in spring, when the nettle is in fine fettle.
+It’s held in April, when the nettle is in fine fettle.
 October also brings on the Blackberry Festival, and in February, it’s the now-annual literary festival organized by Galiano Island Books.